wmingcr/LeetCode-Java/README.md

 # LeetCode

-Code Learning, Algorithm learning;
+Algorithm Practicing

 # Tips

-No metter how complex, inefficient the solution you figured is, do it. >>>> Most important.
+No metter how hard it is, just do it.

-At the end, optimize it.

 # Acmerest